cybiere/baboossh/docs/command/import.rst

 import command
 ==============

-Import data in workspace, using one of the :ref:`importer extensions`.
+Import data in workspace, using one of the :ref:`importer modules`.

 Syntax
 ++++++